-This course provides a practicum of at least 3 days per week (4 days highly recommended where available) for 13 weeks in the semester with a dietetic related agency or organization (hereinafter referred to as "the organization"), and a weekly 3-hour seminar to discuss and reflect on theory, dietetic practice and research issues.
+This course provides a practicum of 3 days per week (4 days highly recommended where available) for 13 weeks in the semester with a dietetic related agency or organization (hereinafter referred to as "the organization"), to develop and perform dietetic competencies (internship experience).
+In a weekly 3-hour seminar, students discuss and reflect on theory, dietetic practice and research issues.